anubhavgupta121/order_book/README.md

 ## Known limitations

 - Cancel orders are excluded from the multithreaded benchmark — the producer cannot know order IDs assigned by the matching engine without a separate feedback queue
-- Lazy deletion accumulates stale entries in price level vectors over time — a compaction pass would be needed in production
 - Tick size and price range are set at the top of each file — a production engine would take these from an instrument definition at startup

 ## How to run